dbmi-bgm/higlass-cohort/README.md

 ```
 `POS` determines the horizonal position of the variants along the genome.
 A numeric value from the `INFO` field determines the height of the lollipop.
 In our example above we are using the `cadd_phred` value.
 The lollipops in the display can also be color coded.
 In this case it is determined by the `level_most_severe_consequence` value.

-I it is important to note, that a VCF of this form will not be compatible with the Cohort track.
+It is important to note, that a VCF of this form will not be compatible with the Cohort track.
 The track expect a **multiresolution version** of this file to enable genome wide browser without the need to load the entire file into memory.
 The [Higlass Data](https://github.com/dbmi-bgm/higlass-data) package can be used to create a Cohort track compatible VCF.

 ### Track configuration
 The following is an example track configuration, which assumes that the VCF file contained the data is of the form above